Unresolved Grievances

 Coach Schwartzwalder’s Decision

-A Black assistant football coach, Carlmon Jones, was finally hired in the summer of 1970, but neither the administration nor the football coaching staff took any other steps to address the boycotting athletes’ other grievances.
-By the first half of August, Coach Schwartzwalder determined that only two of the players, Greg Allen and Robin Griffin, could be reinstated to the football team and declared that the “adverse attitude” of the others would undermine team morale and discipline.
-Griffin returned to the team and played that season, but Allen continued to boycott with the remaining Syracuse 8.
+In July 1970, Carlmon Jones was hired as an assistant football coach, making him the first Black coach in any sport at Syracuse University.
+However, neither the administration nor the football coaching staff took any other steps to address the boycotting student-athletes’ other grievances.
+By the first half of August, Coach Schwartzwalder decided that only two of the players, Greg Allen and Robin Griffin, could be reinstated to the football team and declared that the “adverse attitude” of the others would undermine team morale and discipline.
+Griffin returned to the team and played that season, but Allen chose not to return unless everyone else in the Syracuse 8 was asked back on the team.Carleton reported to Corbally about directing Coach Schwartzwalder to contact the members of the Syracuse 8.

 Directed by the University administration to reach out to the boycotting student-athletes to determine their status on the team before the fall season, Schwartzwalder wrote the same letter for each of the Syracuse 8.